Jan. 6 witness: Trump 'detached from reality' over election

 But he ignored their advice, choosing to listen instead to Giuliani, who was described as inebriated by several witnesses.
 Giuliani issued a general denial on Monday, rejecting “all falsehoods” he said were being said about him.

-“My belief, my recommendation was to say that votes were still being counted, it’s too early to tell, too early to call the race,” Stepien said in the recorded testimony.
+Stepien said, “My belief, my recommendation was to say that votes were still being counted, it’s too early to tell, too early to call the race,.”

 But Trump “thought I was wrong.
 He told me so.”

-Chairman Thompson and vice chair Rep. Liz Cheney, R-Wyo., were leading the hearing after last week’s prime-time session drew nearly 20 million Americans to see its findings.
+Chairman Thompson and vice chair Cheney, led the hearing after last week’s prime-time session drew nearly 20 million Americans to see its findings.

 For the past year, the committee has been investigating the most violent attack on the Capitol since the War of 1812 to ensure such an assault never happens again.
 Lawmakers hope to show that Trump’s effort to overturn Biden’s election victory posed a grave threat to democracy.